 Staff are both more productive and love the clarity the Digital CHC solution brings.

 Working smarter not harder, extends beyond the CCG to all the stakeholders involved in the CHC process.
 GP practices receive an email link to attach patient summaries and return them securely to the CCG at the click of a button.

-Local authority staff are, also, better utilised and able to work more collaboratively.
+Local authority staff are better utilised and able to work more collaboratively.
 They can access and contribute to specifically allocated cases without delaying progress.
-An ability to attend MDT meetings and input views via video-conferencing reduces travel time and expense and enables MDT meetings to be scheduled more frequently.
+An ability to attend MDT (Multi Disciplinary Team) meetings and input views via video-conferencing reduces travel time and expense and enables MDT meetings to be scheduled more frequently.

 Where there is a predominance of paper and no purpose-built workflow to drive to decisions or maintain audit-trails, service managers struggle to drive the progress of specific referrals.

 With Digital CHC, service managers can track the progress of each case.
 This transparency means that work effort can be directed to those cases which may be in danger of exceeding 28 days.

 Transparency over existing workloads allows service managers to assign cases based on workloads, or, to the appropriate clinician.
 Individual clinicians see only their cases within their work-queue.
 Dates for meetings and completion of assessments are clearly visible.
 Responsibility, accountability and the timetable for progressing the case is clear, not lost in reams of paper or outdated spreadsheets.